paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

     (iii) *Duration of schedule* — A schedule of contribution rates provided by the plan sponsor and relied upon by bargaining parties in negotiating a collective bargaining agreement shall remain in effect for the duration of that collective bargaining agreement.

-  (C) *Imposition of schedule where failure to adopt rehabilitation plan.—*
+  (C) *Imposition of schedule where failure to adopt rehabilitation plan*

     (i) *Initial contribution schedule* — If—